Shalom announces programme for 75th anniversary of rescue of Bulgarian Jews from Holocaust

 Other events include an international conference against hate speech and intolerance, commemorative ceremonies around the March anniversary of the events of 1943, educational initiatives and specific events in various cities and towns.

-Also announced at the news conference was the launch of a campaign for the Bulgarian media to sign a petition pledging to oppose all forms of hate speech, in line with Bulgaria’s traditions of old of mutual tolerance, irrespective of ethnicity or faith.
+Also announced at the news conference was the launch of a campaign for the Bulgarian media to sign a petition pledging to oppose all forms of hate speech, in line with Bulgaria’s traditions of mutual tolerance, irrespective of ethnicity or faith.

 Those in attendance at the Synagogue also joined in the international campaign #weremember, launched ahead of International Holocaust Remembrance Day on January 27.